solaranamnesis/Hermann-Karsten/README.md

-# DIE METEORITE UND IHRE ORGANISMEN (1881) by Dr. Hermann Karsten.
+# DIE METEORITE UND IHRE ORGANISMEN (1881) by Dr. Hermann Karsten (1817 - 1908).
 "THE METEORITE AND ITS ORGANISMS"

 Attempt at a translation from the original German to English, I welcome all pull requests of submitted translations and/or edits.